philwareham/hive-framework/README.md

 $ npm install
 ```

 **npm** installs Node modules for Grunt.
-You might need to use `sudo npm install` instead when installing on certain Unix-based systems.
+You might need to use `sudo npm install` instead when installing on certain Unix-based systems (you can also install via Yarn, instead of npm).

 ## Building